Levi Lincoln Jr.: Congressman

 In 1833 Lincoln decided not to run for reelection, intending to return to private practice.
 He was instead prevailed upon in early 1834 to run for the recently vacated Congressional seat of fellow Worcester Whig John Davis, who had been elected governor.
 The race for governor was split three ways, and no one had won a majority, sending the election to the state legislature to decide.
 John Quincy Adams, who had run on the Anti-Masonic ticket, withdrew and endorsed Davis, preferring him over Morton and Davis was chosen by the legislature in January 1834.
 Davis had been reelected to his Congressional seat as well, and resigned that to assume the governorship.
 In a special election in February Lincoln was elected to the vacant Congressional seat.
 Lincoln served in the House of Representatives until 1841.
 He did not particularly distinguish himself in Congress, generally supporting the Whig agenda and taking a firm stance on the outstanding border dispute between Maine and the British (now Canadian) province of New Brunswick.

 In 1841 President William Henry Harrison appointed Lincoln collector of the Port of Boston, a post he held until September 1843.
 In what biographer Kinley Brauer terms the "only involuntary retirement in his career", Lincoln was replaced by Democrat Robert Rantoul Jr. on the order of President John Tyler.
 For his last statewide office, Lincoln won two terms to the state senate beginning in 1844, serving as the body's president.

-Daguerrotype by Mathew Brady thought to be of Levi Lincoln Jr.
+Daguerreotype by Mathew Brady thought to be of Levi Lincoln Jr.